mihir-m-gandhi/Digital-Signal-and-Image-Processing/Steganography/readme.md

 **Write a program to implement implement Steganography using LSB (Least Significant Bit) algorithm.**

 * Steganography is the art and science of communicating in a way which hides the existence of the communication.
 Steganography plays an important role in information security.
 The term steganography is derived from Greek and literally means “covered writing”.
-* A Steganography system consists of three elements: cover image (which hides the secret message), the secret message and the stego-image (which is the cover object with message embedded inside it).
+* A Steganography system consists of three elements: cover image (which hides the secret message), the secret message (or image), and the stego-image (which is the cover object with message embedded inside it).
 * In Steganography systems that use an image as the cover, there are several techniques to conceal information inside cover-image.
 The spatial domain techniques manipulate the cover-image pixel intensity values to embed the secret information.
-Consequently, the spatial domain techniques are simple and easy to implement.
+Consequently, such techniques are easy to implement.
 * The Least Significant Bit (LSB) is one of the conventional techniques in spatial domain image Steganography.
-The LSB based image steganography embeds the secret information in the least significant bits of pixel values of the cover image.
+It embeds the secret information in the least significant bits of pixel values of the cover image.

 ------------------------------------------
 ### Output: